 Dir: Steph Ching & Ellen Martinez Funders: MacArthur Foundation, NYSCA, British Council and the Richard Vague Fund.
 Budget: 65% came from non-profit support

 “Given the escalation of the refugee crisis, especially in the last year, it was really important for us to finish the film as soon as possible.
 We received the MacArthur grant when we were about to start editing and this funding allowed us to stay on schedule in order to complete the film for this spring and make the Tribeca deadline.”

 Funders: MacArthur Foundation, Catapult Film Fund, The Rogovy Foundation, The Margaret Whitton Charitable Fund.

-27% came from non-profit support
+Budget: 27% came from non-profit support

 “I think the early support from funders like the MacArthur Foundation and The Catapult Film Fund gave potential investors an extra incentive to come on board in a few different ways.
 Besides giving us the capacity to begin shooting and put forward a proof of concept to enable outside companies to understand the film, it gave potential investors the luxury to take on less financial risk with some initial non-profit funding already in place.”